EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Summary

 \section{Summary}

 We present the morphology and stellar population of 27 EMPGs.
-We conduct multi-component SB profile fitting for the HSC $i$-band images of the EMPGs with the {\sc Galfit} software, carefully removing the SB contributions of PAGs.
+We conduct multi-component SB profile fitting for the HSC $i$-band images of the EMPGs with the {\sc Galfit} software, carefully removing the SB contributions of EMPG-tails.
 The major results of our study are summarized below.

-\begin{enumerate} \item The EMPGs have a median S{\'e}rsic index of \tcr{$n=1.08$} and a median effective radius of \tcr{$r_{\rm e}=176$ pc}, suggesting that typical EMPGs \tcr{have} very compact disks.
-We estimate a median stellar mass of the EMPGs to be a small value of \tcr{$\log(M_{*}/{\rm M}_{\odot})=5.77$}. \item We compare our galaxies with $z\sim 6$ galaxies and local galaxies on the size-mass ($r_{\rm e}$--$M_*$) diagram. \tcg{The majority of our galaxies obey} a $r_{\rm e}$--$M_*$ relation similar to $z\sim0$ star-forming galaxies rather than $z\sim6$ galaxies. \tcg{Most low-$z$ EMPGs do not seem to be analogs of $z\sim6$ galaxies.} \item \tcr{Twenty-three out of the 27} EMPGs show detectable PAGs within \tcg{a} projected distance of 10 kpc.
-The PAGs have median values of \tcr{$n=0.93$, $r_{\rm e}=1.41$ kpc, and $\log(M_{*}/{\rm M}_{\odot})=7.47$} that are similar to those of local \tcr{dIrrs and} UDGs. \item Spectra of one EMPG-PAG system, so far available, indicate that the PAG is dynamically related to the EMPG with \tcg{a} median velocity difference of $\Delta V=96.1$ km s$^{-1}$.
-This moderately-large $\Delta V$ cannot be explained by the dynamics of the PAG, but \tcg{is likely due to} infall on the PAG.
-We analyze one metal-poor galaxy (MPG) with a PAG in the same manner as the EMPG-PAG system, and suggest that the MPG resides in the PAG. \tcr{EMPGs may form in infalling gas, and become part of PAG disks via a metallicity growth.} \end{enumerate}
+\begin{enumerate} \item The EMPGs have a median S{\'e}rsic index of \tcg{$n=1.1$} and a median effective radius of \tcr{$r_{\rm e}=200$ pc}, suggesting that typical EMPGs \tcg{have} very compact disks.
+We estimate a median stellar mass of the EMPGs to be a small value of \tcra{$\log(M_{*}/{\rm M}_{\odot})=6.0$}. \item We compare our galaxies with $z\sim 6$ galaxies and local galaxies on the size-mass ($r_{\rm e}$--$M_*$) diagram. \tcg{The majority of our galaxies obey} a $r_{\rm e}$--$M_*$ relation similar to $z\sim0$ star-forming galaxies rather than $z\sim6$ galaxies. \tcg{Most low-$z$ EMPGs do not seem to be analogs of $z\sim6$ galaxies.} \item \tcg{Twenty-three out of the 27} EMPGs show detectable EMPG-tails within \tcg{a} projected distance of 10 kpc.
+The EMPG-tails have median values of $n=0.9$, \tcr{$r_{\rm e}=1.6$ kpc, and $\log(M_{*}/{\rm M}_{\odot})=7.5$} that are similar to those of local \tcg{dIrrs and} UDGs. \item \tcr{We find that many of the EMPGs have $r_{\rm e}$--$M_{*}$ relations similar to those of star-forming clumps.
+Calculating $i$-band SB excesses of the EMPGs with respect to the EMPG-tail profile, we estimate that 43\% of the EMPGs are likely to be star-forming clumps of the EMPG-tails.} \item The spectrum of one pair of EMPG and EMPG-tail, so far available, indicate that the EMPG-tail is dynamically related to the EMPG with \tcg{a} median velocity difference of \tcr{$\Delta V=101$ km s$^{-1}$}.
+This moderately-large $\Delta V$ cannot be explained by the dynamics of the EMPG-tail, but \tcg{is likely due to} infall on the EMPG-tail. \end{enumerate}

 \acknowledgments